Maracanã Stadium: Disrepair after the 2016 Summer Olympics precipitates new concessionaire

 On 5 April 2017, the French group Lagardère signed an agreement to take over administration of the Maracanã.
-In total, Lagardère will invest more than R$500 million by the end of the concession, that they originally lost to Odebrecht in 2013 and valid until 2048.
+In total, Lagardère will invest more than R$500 million by the end of the concession, which they originally lost to Odebrecht in 2013 and which will be valid until 2048.
 The Folha de São Paulo newspaper informed that the group estimates that it will need to spend about R$15 million on emergency repairs to the stadium.

 Non-football events

 The famous vale tudo match between Japanese judoka Masahiko Kimura and Brazilian jiu-jitsu player Hélio Gracie was held at the Maracanã on 23 October 1951.
 At the time many in Brazil felt that Gracie was unbeatable in martial arts, and that Kimura would not be welcomed back to Japan if he lost the bout.
 Kimura won via technical submission after breaking Gracie's arm with a gyaku-ude-garami hold, which has since become known as a Kimura lock in BJJ and mixed martial arts.
-The National Football League stated that the 2026 NFL International Series game in Brazil would take place at the stadium.
+The National Football League stated that the 2026 NFL International Series game in Brazil would take place at the stadium on 27 September 2026 featuring the Dallas Cowboys as the designated home team and the Baltimore Ravens as the designated visiting team.